To be considered for admission to the Doctor of Nursing Practice (D.N.P.) program, applicants must submit the following documented evidence:

 - Current and unencumbered licensure to practice as a registered nurse in at least one legal jurisdiction in the United States and its territory.

-- Documentation of current clinical, educational, or administrative practice related to nursing that can serve to facilitate successful completion of an advanced nursing degree.
+- Submission of current resume or curriculum vitae (CV) to highlight current clinical, educational, or administrative practice related to nursing that can serve to facilitate successful completion of an advanced nursing degree.

 - Certification by the applicant that there are no pending or reasonably anticipated investigations of the applicant's registered nursing or advanced practice licensure*.